mozilla-services/merino-py/docs/testing/load-tests.md

 ## Distributed GCP Execution - CI Trigger

+The load tests are triggered in CI via [Jenkins][jenkins_load_test], which has a command overriding the load test Dockerfile entrypoint.

 Follow the steps bellow to execute the distributed load tests on GCP with a CI trigger:

 ### Run Test Session